Toni Collette: Music career

-Collette has been writing her own songs since early teens.
+Collette has been writing her own songs since her early teens.
 In 2006 with encouragement of her husband Dave Galafassi on drums (ex-Gelbison), she formed Toni Collette & the Finish in Sydney.
 Also joining the band were Amanda Brown on keyboards, Glenn Richards on guitar, David Lane on piano and keyboards and Pete Farley on bass guitar.
 Their first gig was at The Basement, Sydney, "I was completely petrified and I think once I got that out of the way, I have just been enjoying it...
 In the acting, the film world, they try to hide things from actors, keep them cushioned.
 So I am really enjoying getting my hands dirty."

 On 9 October 2006 the band released their debut album, Beautiful Awkward Pictures, on Hoola Hoop Records.
 Using her personal life as an inspiration, she wrote all eleven tracks under her married name, Toni Collette-Galafassi.
 It was recorded in two weeks: Collette co-produced with Zygier.
 Eclectic of Sputnikmusic gave it a positive review, "Collette's subdued vocals aren't perfect, but they're close enough to love all the same."
 He did, however, rebuke the lyrics of some tracks remarking that they had "some stunningly bad lines".
 The album produced two singles, "Beautiful Awkward Pictures" (September 2006) and "Look Up" (March 2007).
 The latter reached the ARIA Singles Chart top 100.
 In July 2007 Toni Collette & the Finish headlined the Sydney show of Live Earth, singing a cover of T. Rex's "Children of the Revolution".
 They toured Australia, but have not performed nor released any new material after 2007.
 In 2012 she expressed her desire to make another album, but said she found it difficult to find enough time to commit to that project.